raspberrychris/paddleboardmaster/content/post/how-many-calories-can-you-burn-from-paddleboarding.md

 widgets = []

 +++
 Calorie burn from SUP (Stand up Paddleboarding) can vary on a lot of factors.
-What activity you are doing, what the water conditions are just some of the consideration that you need to take into account.
+For instance, what activity you are doing and what the water conditions are, are just some of the considerations that you need to take into account when working this out.

-We have done all the hard research into how many calories you can burn from paddleboarding and have discovered the following:
+Luckily for you, we have done all the hard research into how many calories you can burn from paddleboarding and have discovered the following:

-You can typically burn around 180-600 calories per hour depending on your weight from paddleboarding.
+**You can typically burn around 180-600 calories per hour depending on your weight from paddleboarding.**

 This makes it a great way to keep fit and also in a way that is low impact for your body.